 Housing costs in Clayton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Clayton is a decidedly white-collar city, with fully 88.87% of the workforce employed in white-collar jobs, well above the national average.
+Clayton is a decidedly white-collar city, with fully 88.85% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Clayton is a city of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Clayton who work in management occupations (21.24%), business and financial occupations (12.89%), and office and administrative support (12.05%).
+There are especially a lot of people living in Clayton who work in management occupations (18.86%), office and administrative support (11.65%), and business and financial occupations (11.49%).

 Also of interest is that Clayton has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.57% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Clayton telecommute to their jobs.
+Overall, about 10.43% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Despite being a small city, Clayton has a lot of people using the subway to get to and from work every day.
 Most of these people on the subway are using it to get to good jobs in other cities.

 Clayton is a very ethnically-diverse city.
 The people who call Clayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clayton residents report their race to be White, followed by Asian.
-Important ancestries of people in Clayton include German, English, Italian, and European.
+Important ancestries of people in Clayton include Irish, English, German, Italian, and Polish.